CovaDax/roomER/README.md

 # BitBucket Readme File
-This file may show somewhere special on the BitBucket site.
+This file is README.md

-So Does it do anything?
+This is the calendar project version A